Learning Emotion from 100 Observations: Unexpected Robustness of Deep Learning under Strong Data Limitations: Survey

 Another interesting, most likely related outcome is that the responses to question 2 show a bi-modal distribution: While a minority of 5 participants believed that DL approaches are superior below 100 observations, the vast majority of participants (20) states that 1,000 or more instances are necessary for that.
 Yet, no one responded with a number between 100 and 1,000.

-While we do note validate the claim of this minority, the remainder of the paper provides strong evidence that the majority of the participants largely overestimated the data requirements of deep learning.
+While we do not validate the claim of this minority, the remainder of the paper provides strong evidence that the majority of the participants largely overestimated the data requirements of deep learning.